axiomiety/pixfiltrator/README.md

 A pixel is made of 3 components - one red, one blue, one green (RGB - technically there's alpha too in this, but let's ignore that for now).
 That gives us a range of `255x3` values.
 We divide this in a scale of 16 items, one for each half-byte - `0x0` to `0xf`.
 This allows us to handle compression somewhat as a particular colour on the guest may not be represented exactly the same on the host.

 The file is read and each byte is divided into 2 half-bytes, or nimbles.
 So `0x4c` is divided in `0x4` and `0xc`.
-Each get a square of their own respective colour.
+Each gets a square of their own respective colour.
 The below is a sample that cycles through all bytes from `0x00` to `0xff`:

 ![sample all bytes](https://github.com/axiomiety/pixfiltrator/blob/master/docs/sample_all_bytes.png "Sample")